nogibjj/IDS706--Rust-CLI-Binary-YuhanXue/README.md

 If you execute command `load`, `create`, `update` and `delete` in order, between each command you should be able to run `read` command to see how a row in the table has been changed by the command.
 If any command fails to run, you will see a corresponding error message explaining the reason.

+## Utilization of GitHub Copilot
+I utilized GitHub Copilot to get real-time suggestions on my Rust code.
+Rust has different style from Python and I sometimes get confused by the style difference.
+GitHub Copilot provides some autocomplete style and error handling recommendations for my Rust codes, which are generally correct so it helps me code faster and more efficiently.

 ## Optimized Rust Binary
 In `.workflow/rs_cicd.yml`, feel free to change th path of Rust Binary as a GitHub Actions artifact.
 ```